TijmenUU/ZeverSolarDataCollector/README.md

 # ZeverSolarDataCollector
 Simple data collecting program for ZeverSolar Sxxxx "smart" inverters with a network interface (referred to as "combox" by the manufacturer).
 These are build in for the Zeverlution Sxxxx series.
+Currently supports only (GNU) Linux, tested on a Raspberry Pi 1 running `Linux DietPi 4.9.52+ Mon 2 Oct 2017 build` and a Lenovo Thinkpad T410 running `Linux 4.10.0-37-generic #41~16.04.1 Ubunutu SMP`.

 # Data Collection
 The data collector can be build by using the makefile in the `/collector/` folder.
 Build the tool using `make collector` with the existing makefile or adapt the makefile to your requirements and environment.
 Make your own configuration file by using `/collector.conf` as a template.
 Supply the program with this configuration file as a first argument when calling the program like so `./collector /link-to/your/configuration/file.conf`.
 Be sure that the configuration file has the correct permissions set.
 Use crontab to run the program at your desired interval (see `sudo crontab -u user_name -e`) or use a bash script.